PrajwalKumar971/slate-yjs/README.md

 </p>

 <p align="center">
-Slate-yjs aims to be the goto collaboration solution for slate.
+Slate-yjs(FoRKED) aims to be the goto collaboration solution for slate.
 Get started in seconds, scale to infinity, customize to your hearts content.
 </p>

 <br/>